What “Reproducible” Means Here

 - Preprocessing is part of the registered pipeline.
 If you change it, bump

-and re-run full nulls/CI.
+pipeline_versionand re-run full nulls/CI.

 Ethics, Consent & Privacy